agude/agude.github.io/_posts/2021-11-22-management_vs_ic_the_pyramid_and_the_spire.md

 sense: they lack the hard-earned experience companies want an engineering manager to have.
 They get promoted they move from L1 to L2 and so on until at some point they reach a level (L4 in my cartoon example above) where they can move onto the management track (prefixed with M).
-Of course not ever IC gets this opportunity.
+Of course not every IC gets this opportunity.

 Both tracks narrow as they go up.
 There are generally a lot (perhaps tens of